Learn how to make an easy, healthy, and delicious Southern dish with this basic Spicy and Smoky Southern Black Eyed Peas recipe!

 - Bring the ingredients to a boil.

-- Once the ingredients come to a boil, lower the cooking temperature to low.
+- Once the ingredients come to a boil, cover the pot with a lid, lower the cooking temperature to low.

-- Cook the beans for 2 and half to 3 hours or until beans have become tender.
+- Cook the beans for 2 and half to 3 hours or until beans have become tender, stirring occasionally while they cook.
+Simmer uncovered for the last 10 to 15 minutes.

 - Remove the meat from the turkey wings/legs.
 Discard of the bones.
 Add the meat back into the pot of peas.
 (Most of the meat should pull away from the bone while cooking.)